Logiqx/gpx-ideas/docs/gpx/proposal/nautical.md

 Wind and tide measurements will be listed in the [environment](environment.md) document.

-Note: "yaw" and "set" are not required because "heading" is another name for [set](https://en.wikipedia.org/wiki/Ship_motions#Yaw).
-The word "heading" is perhaps more widely recognised than "set".
+Note: "yaw" and "set" are not required because "heading" is another name for "[set](https://en.wikipedia.org/wiki/Ship_motions#Yaw)".